top of page

 In answering this regular question my stock reply is....

 Unless you have ridden in the Alps or the Pyrennees before its unlikely that you have experienced climbs where you will be heading uphill for more than an hour per Col. Multiply that by 2 or 3 Cols in a ride and you definately won't be worrying about the distance.
-Add some altitude over 2000M and compare that air to what you breathe at sea level.
+Add some high altitude thin air over 2000M and compare that air to what you breathe at sea level.

 ©BreatheBike.com